evolvingweb/puppet-glusterfs/README.md

-# GlusterFS modules for Puppet
+# GlusterFS module for Puppet

 ## Description
 This module will help manage both GlusterFS servers and clients.